WindowDump/thcrap_mods/chipin/README.md

 This patch contains curse words.
 They're mostly in the Extra Stage.
 Consider yourself warned.

 Slapped together *with love* using pcutmp3, mp3gain, and GIMP.
+(And Ableton Live because I can't beatmatch.)

 ## Concept

 Why *Imperishable Night*?
 Why chipmusic?

-Quite simply, because I've developed an unhealthy obsession with Touhou and IN is my favorite so far, because I like rooting through my collection of chipmusic, and because thcrap made doing all of this far easier than it should have been.
+Quite simply, because I've developed an unhealthy obsession with Touhou and IN is my favorite so far; because I like rooting through my collection of chipmusic; and because thcrap made doing all of this far easier than it should have been.
 Don't hate the mod tools, hate the modder.

 Also my current working knowledge of Touhou lore suggests that not only is Yukari likely to collect weird music from the outside world, she's also the most likely to find reasons to force people to listen to it for her own amusement.
 That's the starting point for the script, and things flowed from there.